DanielChapin/CSCI.651_HW03/README.md

 Author: Daniel Chapin (dsc4984)

+This project is structured into abstract implementation and demos.
+All of the implementation code can be found in `src/*.py`, and all of the demos can be found in `src/demos`.
+Note that the file sharing is also implemented via the demos so that the unstable router demo (`tunnel`) can be used with file sharing to induce unstable network conditions.

+The style of file sharing I went with was a server (`file_recepticle`) that waits for a connect and recieves a file from a sender.
+As such, the sender initiates the connection and selects the file.

 ## Usage Instructions

 This project has a series of demos for individual parts as well as the file transfer programs.